hiibolt/KnowledgeBase/pages/Incline Plane Lab Report.md

 			  ![image.png](../assets/image_1696883645392_0.png)
 			- ### 3.1.1.3 Create a Trendline And Calculate $R^2$
 			  I do this using the ``sklearn`` library, as they have a built-in $$R^2$$ function.
 I then plot them both.

-			  I use a polynomial line
+			  I use a polynomial line of degree 1, because while a second degree would be more accurate, I instead prefer the ease of calculation because the difference between the two in visual line representation is negilgible.
 			  ![image.png](../assets/image_1696883920786_0.png)
 		-
 - # Discussion